Announcements

 Eligible Programs

 Eligible programs include pre-kindergarten through twelfth-grade experiential education activities that teach in and about the outdoors.
 Programs must develop and support educational experiences for students and partner with Washington public schools.
-Grants are available to support existing capacity and to increase future capacity for outdoor learning experiences.
+Grants are available to support capacity for outdoor learning experiences.

-Programs should have a focus on outdoor education aligned with the Washington State content learning standards, including the development of social and emotional learning skills.
-Programs are encouraged to review the Since Time Immemorial curriculum developed by the Office of Native Education at the Office of the Superintendent of Public Instruction and infuse traditional ecological knowledge into the field experiences for students.
+Programs should focus on outdoor education aligned with the Washington State content learning standards, including the development of social and emotional learning skills.
+Programs are encouraged to review the Since Time Immemorial curriculum developed by the Office of Native Education in the Office of the Superintendent of Public Instruction and infuse traditional ecological knowledge in the field experiences for students.
 In implementing student educational experiences, outdoor education providers should ensure equitable access for students in all geographic regions and high levels of accessibility for students with disabilities.

 Eligible Costs